-The Peptides/Proteins section displays the peptides and/or proteins from the run according to the sorting, filtering, and grouping options you select.
+The Peptides/Proteins section displays the peptides and/or proteins from the run according to the sorting, filtering, and grouping options you select in the View

 You can customize the display and layout of the Peptides/Proteins section, as with other data grids:

-- Choose which columns of information are displayed, and in what order, by selecting Grid Views > Customize Grid.
-See Peptide Columns and Protein Columns for more information.
+- Choose which columns of information are displayed, and in what order, by selecting (Grid Views) > Customize Grid.
+Learn more in the topics: Peptide Columns and Protein Columns.

 - Sort the grid, including sorting by multiple columns at once.